velocity303/puppet-nvidia/README.md

 ## Limitations

-Right now, this module targets Ubuntu LTS - but I am keen to clean things up and extend to other linux distributions and Windows.
+Right now, this module targets Ubuntu - but I am keen to clean things up and extend to other linux distributions and Windows.

-Please feel free to head to the Github page and submit a pull request.

 ## Development